sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

   A Free service is limited to 3 indexes, 16 MB maximum blob size, and 2 minutes of indexing, which is often insufficient for exercising the full capabilities of cognitive search.
 To review limits for different tiers, see [Service Limits](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).

-  > [!NOTE]
-  > Cognitive Search is in public preview.
+  > Tip!
+Cognitive Search is in public preview.
 Skillset execution is currently available in all tiers, including free.
 At a later time, the pricing for this capability will be announced.

-6. Pin the service to the dashboard for fast access to service information.
+1. Pin the service to the dashboard for fast access to service information.

   ![Service definition page in the portal](./resources/images/create-search-service.png "Service definition page in the portal")

-7. After the service is created, collect the following information: **URL** from the Overview page, and **api-key** (either primary or secondary) from the Keys page.
+1. After the service is created, collect the following information: **URL** from the Overview page, and **api-key** (either primary or secondary) from the Keys page.
 You will need them in the following labs.

   ![Endpoint and key information in the portal](./resources/images/create-search-collect-info.png "Endpoint and key information in the portal")